 Very often, once a month has passed, you’ll see your urge of buying has passed too.
 Who knew merely waiting can save you so much money!
 Waiting gives you a better idea of whether a thing is worth the money or not!

-Making a list of grocery shopping is especially needed.
+You are making a list before grocery shopping is especially needed.
 It helps you purchase products which suit your meal plan.
-Besides, it’ll also assist in avoiding the purchase of products you may waste.
+Besides, it’ll also help in avoiding the purchase of products you may waste.
 Hence, never go shopping without a list.
 More importantly, stick to it.
 You may also use a cash-back rewards card which offers bonus cash at retail/grocery stores.
 But ensure paying off the balance every month.

 When you go out for lunch/dinner/clubbing, it destroys your entertainment and food budget.
 It’s always cheaper to invite friends over, plus it’s more fun too.

 Hence, rather than painting the town red, host a pot-luck lunch/dinner with your friends.
-Watch movies, play cards or just talk with your friends.
-You’ll not only save money but will also have a blast.
+Watch movies, play cards, or talk to your friends.
+You’ll not just save money, but will also have a blast.

 Don’t throw away a dress due to a broken button.
 Instead, sew a new one onto it.
 Don’t toss a shirt if it has a hole in it.
 Stitch a patch onto it and wear them when you’re working indoors.

 It’s straightforward to entertain children cheaply, especially younger ones.
-Just give them a newspaper and allow their creativity to run wild.
+Give them a newspaper and allow their creativity to run wild.
 Plant a sapling.
 Go to the park.
 Play ball.
 Train them to ride a bike.

 Remember that your child wants your time the most and not the material things.
 If you do this, there’ll be money in your account plus happiness in the heart.

 Are you paying too much interest on the credit card?
 Then you should know that you hold some power, given you’re making timely payment.
-You have the authority to negotiate your existing rate of interest with the credit card company.
+You can negotiate your current rate of interest with the credit card company.
 Plus, you can also transfer the balance to a different card.

 You can either sell it on Craigslist or have a garage sale.
 You may even donate it to get a tax deduction or take it to any consignment shop.
 Some money is always better than no money.
-And who knows, you may even strike an excellent deal on some stuff.
+And who knows, you may even strike a perfect deal on some stuff.
 Besides, it also gives a mental peace cleaning the closet.

 Once you’re a master of a game, take it to a resale shop like GameStop.
 Check out if you can exchange it for store credit which you can use to buy another one.

 Yes, you heard it right.
-Drinking lots of water are great for your health, agreed.
-But, it also has financial benefits.
+Drinking lots of water is excellent for your health, agreed.
+But it also has financial benefits.
 When you drink a glass of water before every meal, you stay full longer.
 And eventually, you eat less.
 Not just will you save on your eating bill, but you’ll feel much better after proper hydration.